jtemporal/django-travel-diaries/README.md

 # Travel Diaries - A Django app

 This Django application narrates the process of using adding spacial data to your [Django Girls Tutorial blog](https://tutorial.djangogirls.org/en/) in order to create a map for you Travel Diaries blog.
+This is the accompanying sample app for the ["_Creating a Travel Diary With Django_"](https://jtemporal.com/creating-a-travel-diaries-blog-with-django/).

+_Note:_ I left the secret key that Django creates for development in the `settings.py` to make it easier to run after cloning this repo...
+So please, please, please remember to update that before deploying this to production!!!
+You've been warned.

 ## Pages